 How To Fix Access Runtime Error 3151- ODBC Connection To Failed?

 To fix Access database ODBC–Connection To Failed error here are the best possible fixes mentioned.
-Let’s see what the first method is says:
+Let’s see what the first method says:

 Method 1: Fix “With SQL Server Authentication” Option

-At the time of creation of ODBC connection to SQL server, make selection of the login ID and password given by the user.
+At the time of the creation of an ODBC connection to the SQL server, make the selection of the login ID and password given by the user.
 Make conformation of the same thing in Microsoft Access, where System Data Source and Machine Data Source is been used to create the ODBC connection.

 Here is how to perform this procedure –

 - Open your Access Database and go the File menu, tap to the Get external data, and then Link tables options.

 - Now from File Types list, choose the ODBC database.

 - Hit the Machine Data Source option.